Movie connections overview

 ||this link type is limited to older films, when two different versions were made concurrently using the same sets and sometimes overlapping cast/crews

-Note: Currently, new complex connections can only be submitted via this form
+Note: Currently, new complex connections can only be submitted via the help site contact form

 .
 The same applies to deletions or modification of existing complex connections.